LaoZZZZZ/bartender-1.1/README.md

   1. Unique.reads: the extracted barcode from the raw read.
   2. Frequency: the raw count of this unique read.
   3. Cluster.ID: the cluster id which this barcode belongs to.

+##Multiple time point mode

+# Input:

+ Currently it accepts input format that is consistent with the output of clustering component.

+# Usage

+The command name is bartender_combiner_com, which is a python file.
+Use "bartender_combiner_com -h" for help.
+There are 3 options and is very easy to use.

+-f: the cluster results files from different time points.
+Only the cluster and quality files should be included.
+The files should be separated by comma and ordered by the time.

+-o: the output prefix

+-c: the cutoff that all clusters below this threshold will be removed from the result.

+It ouputs three files that are same with the output of bartender_single_com components.

 # Problems and questions

 ##What's the meaning of cluster in bartender?